varmara/data-engineering-zoomcamp-2024/021-workshop-1/README.md

 - Many data pipelines run on serverless functions or on orchestrators that delegate the workloads to clusters of small workers:
 - filling the memory/disk space might lead to crashing the entire container or machine.
 - When disk space is insufficient it can be solved by mounting an external drive mapped to a storage bucket.
-Example: Airflow supports a “data” folder mapping to a bucket for unlimited capacity.
+Example: Airflow supports a "data" folder mapping to a bucket for unlimited capacity.

 To avoid filling the memory, control the max memory you use (Why?
 Usually, the volume of data is unknown upfront and we cannot scale dynamically or infinitely).